rule

 Text 43

-They, the Pitâs, accepted that body, the source of their existence.
-Through that body do those well versed in the rituals, their oblations [called sraddha] to these Sadhyâs and Pitâs.
+They, the Pitâs, accepted that body, the source of their existence, and it is through that body that those well versed in the rituals do their oblations [called s'râddha] to these Sâdhyas and Pitâs.
 (Vedabase)

 Text 44

 The Siddhas [the ones of special powers] and also the Vidyâdharas [the knowledgeable spirits] were created by his faculty of remaining hidden from vision.
-To them he gave that wonderful form of himself known as Antardhana [of being present but remaining unseen].
+To them he gave that wonderful form of himself known as Antardhâna [of being present but remaining unseen].
 (Vedabase)

 Text 45

+From admiring himself seeing his reflection in the water, the master [Brahmâ] created the Kinnaras [the ones of power] and Kimpurushas [the monkey-like].

 From admiring himself seeing his reflection in the water the master created by himself the Kinnaras and Kimpurushas.

-From admiring himself seeing his reflection in the water the master created by himself the Kinnâra's and Kimpurusas.
 (Vedabase)

 Text 46

-They took possession of the form of the shadow he left behind, for the reason of which they exactly at daybreak gathering with their spouses praise his exploits in song.
+They took possession of the form of the shadow he left behind, for reason of which they every daybreak [during the brâhma-muhûrta, one and a half hours before sunrise] gather with their spouses to glorify his exploits in song.

 Text 47